CaptainDario/DaKanji-mobile/README.md

 ### Handwritten kanji recognition

 The user can draw a character in the UI and the app will predict which character was drawn.
-This prediction can than be opened in a dictionary of choice.
+This prediction can then be opened in a dictionary of choice.
 A dictionary can be chosen in the settings.
-Those dictionaries include translation apps, app dictionaries and web dictionaries.</br>
+Those dictionaries include translation apps, app dictionaries, and web dictionaries.</br>
-Currently 6500+ characters are supported.
+Currently, 6500+ characters are supported.
 All supported characters can be found [here](https://github.com/CaptainDario/DaKanji-Mobile/blob/main/assets/labels_CNN_kanji_only.txt).</br>

 ## Contributing